erickzhao/desktop-test-fixture/README.md

 * This is my first commit
 * This is my second commit.
 I am adding cross-platform functionality.
 * This is my third commit.
 I am fixing a crucial security bug.
+* This is my fourth commit.
+I am adding documentation!